Managing Florida's Bears

 - Train other biologists on the best management practices for bear management, including trapping and handling bears, scaring bears, investigating livestock depredations, and speaking with the public about bears

-- Participate in and instruct Wildlife Human Attack Response Trainings for FWC law enforcement and biologists
+- Participate in and instruct Wildlife Human Incident Response Trainings for FWC law enforcement and biologists

-- Instruct Bear Response Trainings for local law enforcement on appropriate expectations and actions to take when first on the scene of a human-bear conflict situation
+- Instruct Wildlife Response Trainings for local law enforcement on appropriate expectations and actions to take when first on the scene of a human-bear conflict situation

 - Take courses from Management Assistance Team